 - Ignoring regulations related to chemicals.
 Failure to follow the rules when it comes to chemicals in the workplace can lead to dangerous reactions—and those reactions can sometimes result in a fire or explosion.
 Inadequate ventilation can lead to similar destructive occurrences.

 - Vehicle collisions and being struck by objects.
 Plants and refineries are often crowded, which can lead to collisions between forklifts or other machinery.
 Additionally, moving parts of machinery can strike operators—especially if the operator has not been properly trained.

 - Poor upkeep of electrical systems.
 Plant and refinery employees may be exposed to dangerous levels of electricity due to poor design or maintenance.
-Consequences may range from electrical burns to death.
+Consequences may range from plant explosions, and electrical burns to death.

 - Injury related to ergonomics.
 If a worker is forced to do repetitive tasks in an awkward position—particularly if significant amounts of weight are involved—they are likely to suffer injuries to their back, spine, and/or muscles.